 Carrying energy drinks on a hike

-When you’re on a hike, you’ll most probably want to pack light.
+When you’re on a hike, you’ll want to pack light.

-Thankfully an alternative to this is powdered or sachet-forms of energy drinks.
+Thankfully, an alternative to this is powdered or sachet-forms of energy drinks.

 Best energy drinks for hiking